sandeepreddy1732/Imdb_dataset_analysis/README.md

 # IMDB Movie Dataset – ETL & Exploratory Data Analysis

-## Overview
+## Problem Statement

-This project performs **ETL (Extract, Transform, Load)** and **Exploratory Data Analysis (EDA)** on an IMDB movie dataset using Python and Jupyter Notebook.

-The notebook processes raw movie data, applies business rules, cleans inconsistencies, and generates analytical insights that can be used for reporting and dashboard development.
+The raw IMDB movie dataset contains inconsistencies, missing values, duplicate records, and unstructured fields that make it unsuitable for direct business reporting and dashboard development.

+The objective of this project is to:

+- Build a structured **ETL pipeline (Extract, Transform, Load)**
+- Apply defined **business rules and validation logic**
+- Clean and standardize the dataset
+- Generate analytical insights for reporting
+- Prepare a **database-ready cleaned dataset**

+This project simulates a real-world data engineering workflow from raw data ingestion to analytics-ready output.

+---

+## Project Overview

+This project performs:

+- **Extract** → Load raw IMDB dataset
+- **Transform** → Clean, validate, standardize, and apply business logic
+- **Load** → Export cleaned dataset for relational database integration
+- **EDA** → Perform exploratory analysis and generate insights

-The final output is a cleaned dataset ready for database integration and business analysis.
+The final output is a structured dataset suitable for analytics and BI dashboards.

 ---

 ## Repository Contents

 - [IMDB Movie Business Rules and dashboard_problems statements.txt](IMDB%20Movie%20Business%20Rules%20and%20dashboard_problems%20statements.txt): Business rules and problem statements for the dashboard.